arqbishop/Prime/README.md

 - Make sure you have Python installed on your machine (Python 3.x).
 - Place the program in the folder of your choice.
 - Run your SHELL and move to the choosen folder.
-- Type the command `py isprime.py [enter integer or integer sequence here]`.
+- Type the command `python3 isprime.py [enter integer or integer sequence here]`.

 ## Why?
 Prime numbers are interesting.
 [Their usage in cryptography](https://stackoverflow.com/questions/439870/why-are-primes-important-in-cryptography) even more.<br/>